ustart-dev/ustart/docs/docs/first-example-1.md

 npm start
 ```

 Open your browser and enter to `localhost:4000`.
-Port `4000` is the default if you have not change it in `.env` file.
+Port `4000` is the default if you have not changed it in `.env` file.
 Once the playground is loaded you are ready to play!.

 ## Try out